Contexts are changing

 HOW CHANGING CONTEXTS AFFECT YOUR BUSINESS

-The chart on the previous pages illustrates how social contexts are changing and highlights relevant factors and trends.
+The chart above illustrates how social contexts are changing and highlights relevant factors and trends.
 The themes outlined here detail some of the important market challenges that Inclusive Design can help to address.
 The opportunities are significant.

 THEME 1.
 EMBRACING DIVERSITY